gcgarner/IOTstack/docs/Updates/index.md

 ## Recommended: Update only Docker images

 When you built the stack using the menu, it created the Docker Compose file `docker-compose.yml`.
-This file or its linked `Dockerfile`s, use image name and tag references (a missing tag defaults to `:latest`) to get the images from hub.docker.com.
-Likewise, when Docker is told to pull updated images, it will download the newest image for the tags into its local cache.
+This file and any used build instructions (`Dockerfile`s), use image name and tag references to images on hub.docker.com or other registries.
+An undefined tag defaults to `:latest`.
+When Docker is told to pull updated images, it will download the images into the local cache, based upon what is currently stored at the registry for the used names and tags.

 Updating the IOTstack project templates and recreating your `docker-compose.yml` isn't usually necessary.
 Doing so isn't likely to provide